Yes, you can become a police officer with a GED. In most states and departments, the minimum qualification is a high school or GED diploma.

 There are several other qualification requirements, but for most departments, holding a GED credential is acceptable.

 But, of course, it depends on the acceptance policy of specific departments.
-Your GED diploma is equivalent to a common high school degree so wherever holding a high school credential is the qualification more, your the GED is also sufficient.
+Your GED® diploma is equivalent to a common high school degree, so wherever holding a high school credential is the qualification, your GED is also sufficient.

 Practically all police departments require you to hold a high school or GED diploma and preferably a few years of education in college or university.